How do you port your T-Mobile number to MightyCall? Follow these 4 simple steps to keep your business number and make

 Once you’ve decided to subscribe to a virtual phone system, it’s important to assess the market.
 The problem is however, that the market is filled with service providers of varying quality, functionality, and pricing.
 In such a competitive environment, making a good choice requires doing plenty of research—pouring hours into commercial websites and comparisons.

 In this article we’ll give basic guidelines for choosing a call-processing system.
 We’ll also compare MightyCall with its major competitor, Grasshopper.
 Hopefully this will save you a bit of time and effort.

-Things to consider when selecting your service provider
+Things to consider when selecting your virtual phone number provider

 Your business and its demands are unique.
 Before subscribing to a virtual business number service, write down the essential information about your operation and make a list of functions you consider indispensable.

 When you visit a provider’s website, use this list to filter features you do and don’t need, helping you decide on a pricing plan.
 To get a better idea, here are some key things about your business to consider:

 Depending on the size and sphere of your business, you will get different volumes of incoming calls to your virtual phone number.
 Service providers generally offer multiple rating plans with included minutes/messages and a package of features.
 Try finding the package best for you, but there should be a painless way to switch plans if your needs change.

 Multiple extensions allow you to forward calls by means of a short “tail” off the main business number.
 This is the most convenient way for your clients or employees to keep in touch with different divisions of your company and makes communication efficient and flexible.
 If you are not a solo entrepreneur, consider providers which don’t charge for additional extensions.